 There are many devices you need to run your home.
-During the warmer months you may need an AC system or a heat pump.
-During the cooler season, most homeowners need a furnace or air handler.
-Then you have washer and dryers, dishwashers, refrigerators…the list seems endless.
+During the warmer months you may need an air conditioning system or a heat pump.
+During the winter, most homeowners need a furnace or air handler.
+Then there are washer and dryers, ranges, refrigerators…the list seems to go on forever.

-But a thing homeowners definitely know is they require hot water.
-Most families have a water heater – or in some cases a boiler is used to heat up the water.
+But a thing homeowners absolutely know is they require hot water.
+Most families have a water heater – or in some homes a boiler is used to heat up the water.
 Have you noticed which heating system your home is using to heat your water?
-Midway Services is here to help clear up any confusion about the difference between the two heating systems.
+Midway Services is here to help clear up any confusion about the difference between the two water heating systems.

-A boiler, alternatively, can heat water that is used to bring heat to the home and heat the water.
+A boiler, on the other hand, can heat water that is used to bring heat to the home and heat the water.
 A particular type of boiler can heat the water until it actually turns into steam.
-The steam can heat the water for the home but can also be dispersed throughout the home and provide heat through radiators.
+The steam can heat the water for the home but can also be dispersed throughout the home and give warmth through radiators.
 A boiler is also capable of heating the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very versatile heating systems that provide great comfort during the winter season.
+Boilers are very flexible heating systems that give you great comfort during the winter season.
 Newer boilers are also very energy efficient.

 Trying to choose which water heating system is ideal for your home?
 Call Midway Services in Clearwater today and we’ll come out and provide you a free in-home estimate.